 SCENE 5.
 The speeches of the party leaders within the large building of the Congress hall are followed by the majestic arena of “Zeppelin Field” (Zeppelinwiese), where soldiers of the Imperial Labor Service were called to forming-up.
 Konstantin Hirl, their functional superior, accompanies Adolf Hitler to the podium and announces that 52,000 Labor service soldiers are awaiting orders from the Führer.
 Whereas we see shovels in their hands, the general mood of the scene, given the nature of the organization itself (each young man in the future will have to spend half a year in the Imperial Service of Labor), remains militant.
 Hitler and Hirl are watching the verbal roll call of individual soldiers who came from different parts of Germany: Bavaria, Pomerania, Konigsberg, Silesia, Dresden, the from the bank of the Danube.
 After honoring the memory of those killed in the Great War (First World War), Hitler assures young people that their service forms the basis of the new Germany and that every German will take the honor of participating in their ranks soon after.

 SCENE 6.
 And again the night scene imprints party symbols, banners, flags, and marching rows of stormtroopers with darkness and light.
 As the dramatic atmosphere grows, Adolf Hitler and the new leader of the SA, Viktor Lutze, both emerge from shadow and light.
 Within a short speech, Lutze assures the assembled comrades that he remained the same stormtrooper, who had marched with them in the first years of the movement.
 At the same time, Lutze, the survivor of ‘The Night of Long Knives’, towers above his fellows, and Leni Riefenstahl depicts this superiority of the leader over the crowd.
 The emphasis is shifted to the dominance of fire, as a symbol of the blood brotherhood of the Nazi stormtroopers, which was mysteriously tempered and historically forged in the fire of revolution.
-A variety of pyrotechnic elaborate the mysticism of what is happening.
+A variety of pyrotechnic elaborate on the mysticism of what is happening.

 SCENE 7.
 Dark and gloomy night scene with the torch marches of the SA stormtroopers gives way to the German youth meeting full of sunshine.
 Unlike the ‘old-timers’ of the party, hardened by the revolution, we see blond youths of Aryan appearance, with young fresh faces who had not experienced the trenches of the Great War and street fights during the Nazi party’s struggle for superior power in Germany.
 After the public enthusiastically welcomes the appearance of Adolf Hitler, Baldur von Schirach, the Fuhrer of the Third Reich youth, introduces Adolf Hitler to his young admirers.
 The leader of the nation appeals to youth, emphasizing their role in building a great future of prosperity and dignity.
 It should be noted that Hitler addresses to young men and women, yet we don’t see female faces within the crowd.